mpv-player/mpv/DOCS/man/en/options.rst

         This option only works if the underlying media supports seeking (i.e. not with stdin, pipe, etc).

-``--ignore-start``
-    Matters with the builtin AVI demuxer only, which is not enabled by default.
-    Ignore the specified starting time for streams in AVI files.
-This nullifies stream delays.

 ``--include=<configuration-file>``
     Specify configuration file to be parsed after the default ones.